marjohloo/rpico_rgb_keypad_obs/README.md

 3. Copy the unzipped files to your `CIRCUITPY` drive

 Note, the required libraries are included in the ZIP file.

+### OBS Studio Configuration

+To bind the keypads in OBS Studio got into the Settings and select the Hotkeys tab.
+You can then press the appropriate keypad to bind it to a specific function.

 ## code.py Modifications